Kotlin/KEEP/proposals/inline-classes.md

 }
 ```

-As it is possible to use init blocks for inline classes since 1.4.30, this restriction can also be lifted in 1.8.20.
+As it is possible to use init blocks for inline classes since 1.4.30, this restriction can also be lifted in 1.9 (release), 1.8.20 (experimental).

 ### Mangling